 - G 3.3.8 A trespass risk assessment benefits from the combined knowledge, experience and understanding of the area being assessed, its features and the operational context.
 It is good practice to have representatives who have this relevant and local knowledge involved in the risk assessment.
-This includes knowledge and understanding of: - a) Infrastructure: for example, track layout, electrification, assets, depots and sidings, running lines and bridges. - b) Train service: frequency, speed, train and rolling stock types. - c) Stations: platforms, stopping patterns and footfall patterns. - d) Access: location of key access points, and any common unauthorised access points that are known about. - e) Surrounding land: its usage, boundaries, population density, and interfaces between railway land and other stakeholders. - f) Location of other buildings or structures that might be appealing for trespass destinations, either on track or by the boundary: for example, sheds, derelict buildings, radio masts, or disused signal boxes. - g) Local area knowledge: for example: shortcuts, hangouts, graffiti hotspots.

-- h) History of the location and any trespass incident event information. - i) Current monitoring situation: for example, station staffing resourcing, presence and timing of track patrols, existence of CCTV, and any other applicable security patrol information. - j) Influencing passenger and staff behaviour. - k) Human factors: for example, to understand the motivations behind trespass, and therefore likely trespass types in each area.
+This includes knowledge and understanding of: - a) The infrastructure: for example, track layout, electrification, assets, depots and sidings, running lines. - b) The train service: frequency, speed, train types. - c) Stations: platforms, stopping patterns and footfall patterns. - d) Access: location of key access points, and any common unauthorised access points that are known about. - e) The surrounding land: its usage, boundaries, population density, and interfaces between railway land and other stakeholders. - f) The location of other buildings or structures that might be appealing for trespass destinations, either on track or by the boundary: for example, sheds, derelict buildings, radio masts, or disused signal boxes. - g) Local area knowledge: for example: shortcuts, hangouts, graffiti hotspots. - h) The history of the location and any trespass incident event information. - i) The current monitoring situation: for example, station staffing resourcing, presence and timing of track patrols, existence of CCTV, and any other applicable security patrol information. - j) Influencing passenger and staff behaviour. - k) Human factors: for example, to understand the motivations behind trespass, and therefore likely trespass types in each area.